tamarheisler/Files-Bundler/README.md

 6.  --author -> Type it and the program's creator name to register the name of the creator of the file.

-7.  --create-rsp -> creating response file with the command, then exports it as a bat file, you have only to click this new file to run the script (to bundle your files)
+7.  --create-rsp -> creating response file with the command, then exports it as a bat file, you have only to click this new file, ending with .bat extension, to run the script (to bundle your files).
+In order to run the batch file, you should write it's name in the cmd.

    🎉 Aliases are now available! use the first letter of any option to use it (e.g.: --s to sort the files instead of  --sort 🎉